 This post may contain affiliate links of which we earn a small commission should you choose to purchase through them.
 This helps us to keep the site running.
 Thank you for your support

-Hatchet Harrys is the first UK indoor axe throwing facility!
+Hatchet Harrys are the first UK indoor axe throwing facility!
 I believe it started off as a solely outdoor range but over the past couple of years, they have opened indoor facilities in Newcastle, Liverpool, Glasgow and now, here in Aberdeen!